swift502/Krteq/README.md

 [![](https://img.shields.io/badge/Case-orange)](#case)
 [![](https://img.shields.io/badge/Firmware-gray)](#firmware)

 An extended 5x12 keyboard with 2 extra keys.
 Intended for ortho layouts with a shifted number row, allowing for the placement of the delete and tilde keys above their usual spots.
-PCBs are designed in Kicad, case in Blender.

 Krteq is a successor to [Krtkus](https://github.com/swift502/Krtkus), learning from its lessons to make a design that's easier to build, more maintainable, better encapsulated and overall a more complete product.